toladata/TolaActivity/docs/source/indicator.rst

 GET JSON List of all Indicators
 --------------------------------

-Lists the programs endpoints accessible to requesting user
+Lists the indicator endpoints accessible to requesting user

 .. raw:: html